axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 6. **No Action Contracts**:
    - **AxelarnetGateway**: Only has `nexus` parameter, no governance/admin roles - no action needed
    - **NexusGateway**: Deprecated contract - no action needed
-   - **Controller**: Current address information is TBD - will be addressed when determined
+   - **Controller**: Current addresses are documented but role assignment strategy is TBD - will be addressed in future release once finalized
    - **Governance Multisig**: Signers are documented but role assignment strategy is TBD - will be addressed in future release once finalized

 7. **Chain-Specific Contracts**: MultisigProver and VotingVerifier are deployed for multiple chains (Flow, Sui, Stellar, XRPL-EVM, Plume, Hedera, Berachain, Hyperliquid, Monad).
 Each chain's instance requires separate role transfer.